 "It's a wonderful job," Torres said.
 "You work with a lot of people in this position, and there's great office culture.
 Adding volunteer experience with VITA to a resume will be appealing to potential employers, especially if you're applying for a position in a tax department.
 Anybody can be a tax preparer.
-You just need to pass the training that we offer through the IRS before starting tax returns, but it can be done."
-The ideal volunteer is someone who would be a people person, someone who is passionate about serving the "The exceptional volunteer would be someone who enjoys working with people, numbers, and computers," "They would also need patience," Medley added.
+You just need to pass the training that we offer through the However, to continue serving the community, VITA is seeking a permanent, easily accessible location and more IRS before starting tax returns, but it can be done."
+The ideal volunteer is someone who would be a people person, someone who is passionate about serving the community.
+"The exceptional volunteer would be someone who enjoys working with people, numbers, and computers," said Torres.
+"They would also need patience," Medley added.